 The Preservation Alliance is the go-to place for preservation information - whether you own an old house or barn, are caring for historic structures owned by a non-profit or municipality, or are seeking help in preserving the character of a village, town or city.
 A phone call or an email to the Alliance opens the door to expert coaching, consultation and technical assistance.
 Through our shared field services program with the National Trust for Historic Preservation, our Old House & Barn program, grants, workshops and events, we serve hundreds of New Hampshire individuals, organizations and communities.
-Here is a map of our services from our most recent Annual Report.
 In many cases, our staff will make an on-site visit as part of our initial consultation.
 We can assist with funding, project management, selecting contractors, legal issues, or public relations.
 Building one-on-one relationships is the best way to help local preservation projects succeed.

 We offer grants to non-profits or municipalities for building assessments or re-use studies, and we also offer barn assessment grants.
 By helping to fund this early-stage evaluation of a historic building's condition and developing a "road map" for action, we can help guide projects to success.

 Our educational programs and workshops are tailored to emerging needs for homeowners, local officials, and non-profits.
 They provide valuable information to help solve problems in your historic home or prioritize and plan work on a local civic project.
 Two alternating biennial events, the Old House & Barn Expo, and our Preserving Community Character Conference, take place in the spring.
 Special tours for Alliance members, usually held in the summer months, offer behind-the-scenes views of special places throughout the Granite State.
 These help tell important preservation stories that acknowledge the hard work of many people and serve to inspire others.